-Even having the Vela on the battlefield for one turn can turn the game in your favour.
-Depending on which colours your opponent plays, you could have a bunch of creatures that your opponents won’t be able to block!
+Even having the Vela on the battlefield for one turn can turn the game in your favor.
+Depending on which colors your opponent plays, you could have a bunch of creatures that your opponents won’t be able to block!

 Bellowing Tanglewurm (Green Intimidate Creature)

 The Bellowing Tanglewurm is a 4/4 green creature with intimidate.
 But, it also gives other green creatures you control intimidate as well.
 If you like to play with the large, powerful creatures of green, then the Bellowing Tanglewurm will fit right in and potentially make your massive monsters hard to block!